thevash/vash/README.md

 	By default Vash will write its output to "output.png" in the current directory, overwriting anything by that name already there.
 Use this option to specify a different output file.
 Supported extensions are "png", "jpg", and "bmp".
 Vash will automatically select the correct format, based on the extension.
 You may also specify a dash "-" to write the output file to stdout.
 The format in this case will be assumed to be png.

+* **-F/--format <string>**

+	One of "bmp", "jpeg", or "png".
+If not set, this will discover the filetype based on the file extension specified for --output.
+This is mostly useful with output to stdout.

 * **-w/--width <int>**
 * **-h/--height <int>**

 	The default image size is 128x128.
 Vash images are always logically square.
 If you double the width, you will get the same square image, but stretched out.
 If the distortion is small, this is probably fine for most applications.
 If you want to get non-square images that preserve Vash's look across a larger distortion, we suggest that you generate a square image with the larger dimension and then crop to scale, e.g. with ImageMagick's command line tools.

 _For example:_

 * java -jar Vash.jar -a 1 -d "Foo" -w 1920 -h 1920 -o desktop.png